MORYX-Industry/application-developer-training/chapter-1-basics.md

 ### Sessions

 Cell and Instructor are now connected, but they do not interact with each other.
-Therefor you need to implement the cells session handling.
+Therefor, you need to implement the cells session handling.
 But before you do, you will get a short introduction about how this works in theory and the vocabulary that is used within MORYX.